Your City of Sydney Greens Team

 Hi, I’m Sylvie.
 I’m a Greens Councillor and former Deputy Mayor.
 I was first elected to the City of Sydney Council in 2021.

-I’m passionate about making our city more affordable, livable and inclusive.
+I’m passionate about making our city more affordable, liveable and inclusive.
 With the housing crisis driving so much inequality in our city, I am deeply committed to strengthening the Council’s work to protect and expand public, affordable and community housing.

 Before joining the City of Sydney Council I was a native title lawyer and community organiser.
 I have managed not for profit organisations and worked as a senior policy advisor for the NSW Government, NSW Aboriginal Land Council and the Sydney Policy Lab (University of Sydney).